-Got lucky had a hard time finding a place to live in or qualifying for a place.
-Our income was never enough. luckily my husband worked for the owner of the place we
+I had a hard time finding a place to live in or qualifying for a place.
+Our income was never enough, luckily my husband worked for the owner of the place we currently live in, and since at the time it was empty, he let us rent it.
+No problem

 Looking for a quality historic home with a coastal climate.
 This was the closest affordable location proximate to San Francisco where I was working in 1991.
 We got lucky with a fixer upper in a good neighborhood.
 Otherwise it was a struggle to find anything affordable and desirable.
 I'm all for new housing and low income.
-However I think it's ridiculous that no one builds homes with yards anymore.
+However I think it's ridiculous that no one builds homes with vards anymore.